 What Type Of Tongue Scraper You Should Use

 - The most common kinds of tongue scrapers available in the market are those made of plastic, stainless steel, and copper.
+Know that all types clean perfectly well, so you may choose whichever one you want.

 - However, you should probably avoid metal tongue scrapers if you tend to get cuts easily.